 Seismic Monitoring at 9º50’N East Pacific Rise

 From October 2003 to January 2007, up to 12 ocean bottom seismometers (OBSs) were deployed and recovered annually in a 4-by-4 km area.
 This time period encompasses an eruption in January 2006.
 This is the first eruption at a mid-ocean ridge that was recorded by OBSs, and the lava flow buried and damaged several instruments.

 We detected and located various types of seismic events e.g. earthquakes, long-period events, and lava-related events, and used their spatiotemporal evolution to characterize the eruption.
 We showed that the eruption happened over the course of a week, mostly in the first 48 hours.
 This is contrary to previous geochemical theories that the eruption happened in multiple pulses over ~6 months.
 We further inferred that a significant portion of the seafloor-spreading was controlled by the buildup of tectonic stress to a critical level rather than magma overpressure in the multiple underlying magma lenses (Tan et al., 2016).

 In addition, we found that the timings of the ~100,000 microearthquakes located correlate with tides.
 This suggests that some of the microearthquakes were triggered by tidal stresses.
 We examined how the microearthquakes’ response to semidiurnal tides changes temporally to probe how the stress state at the mid-ocean ridge evolved over an eruption cycle.
 We find that tidal triggering was strong pre-eruption but disappeared immediately post-eruption.
-Since the tidal triggering signal did not vary systematically in the 2+ years leading up to the eruption, we conclude that tidal triggering signal may not be a useful short-term tool to forecast mid-ocean ridge eruptions (Tan et al., in review).
+Since the tidal triggering signal did not vary systematically in the 2+ years leading up to the eruption, we conclude that tidal triggering signal may not be a useful short-term tool to forecast mid-ocean ridge eruptions (Tan et al., 2018).

 Tidal Triggering of Earthquakes at the Alaska-Aleutian Subduction Zone